TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/vnet-cannot-delete-vnet-error-message-mentions-ipconfigprofile.md

 ## **Recommended Steps**

-1. In the Azure portal, go to the resource group's **Overview** page.
+1. In the Azure portal, go to the resource group's **Overview** page

 2. In the header for the list of the resource group's resources, select **Show hidden types**.
-The network profile type is hidden in the Azure portal by default.
+The network profile type is hidden in the Azure portal by default

-3. Select the network profile related to the container groups.
+3. Select the network profile related to the container groups

-4. Select **Delete**.
+4. Select **Delete**

 ![Delete network profile](https://docs.microsoft.com/azure/virtual-network/media/virtual-network-troubleshoot-cannot-delete-vnet/container-instances.png)

-5. Delete the subnet or virtual network again.
+5. Delete the subnet or virtual network again

 If these steps don't resolve the issue, use these Azure CLI commands to clean up resources: